Business Wi-Fi Calling

 Call 1.844.SASKTELKeep your business connected

-Wi-Fi Calling lets you make and receive calls and send messages anywhere with a Wi-Fi network, even where there's little to no cell coverage.
+Wi-Fi Calling lets you make and receive calls and send messages over a Wi-Fi network, even where there's little to no cell coverage.

 Why choose SaskTel Wi-Fi Calling?